Application to Record Writ

 - there is a writ or covenant charge for the same judgment debt currently registered on the folio of the Torrens Title Register, unless that writ or covenant charge is removed, see section 105(5) and section 105D(1)(a) Real Property Act 1900.
 For more information see Cancel Recording of Writ page.

-NOTE: Where a writ is affecting a registered interest, the Application to Record Writ dealing form must be lodged in paper.
+NOTE: Where a writ is affecting a registered interest, the Application to Record Writ dealing form must be lodged as a Dealing with Exception.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must:

 - establish their Client’s right to deal with the land

 - have a properly completed and executed Client Authorisation form and

 - retain evidence that supports the dealing (see Supporting Evidence below).